 STEP 3: Combine and Season

-Combine everything well.
-Add lemon juice (if using) and season with salt and pepper to taste.
+Stir in the butter until melted and creamy.
+Add lemon juice if using, then season with salt and black pepper to taste.

 STEP 4: Serve